This article focuses on Casa del Dean, a small museum located in Puebla, Mexico.

 I got ready for the place after paying the entrance fee.
-At the first room, I started to take a close look at the murals and read the explanations.
+In the first room, I started to take a close look at the murals and read the explanations.
 My husband disappeared.

 After a few seconds, I heard him talking with some irony, “Take all the time you need to admire the place.”